-A Solid Citizen kit looks great as is.
-To my eye, cedar and purpleheart are a great looking combination.
-However, there are many different wood types available for the paddle maker.
+A Solid Citizen kit, the stock kit, looks great as is.
+To my eye, cedar and purpleheart are a great looking combination, along with poplar, white pine or basswood.
+However, there are many different wood types available to the paddle maker.
 Build to order paddles offer one way to get a custom look.
 Ordering a kit with wood that you select is another option.
 For example, a maker could request a kit with basswood handles, a walnut piece for the middle of the shaft, along with walnut inner blade pieces and outer blade edge trim.
 A piece of redwood for the top shaft piece, or paddle blades with bookmatched knots from old barnboard could also be part of a kit.
-A custom kit or swapping out pieces changes the price, but the tradeoff is a 'one of a kind' paddle, made with your own hands.
-The idea remains that wavetrainSUP does the ripping and the 'right sizing', for lack of a better phrase, such that you need only hand power and hand tools to make your paddle AND are not left with a big chunk of very expensive wood with a few quarter inch slices off one side.
+A custom kit or swapping out pieces changes the price, but the tradeoff is a ‘one of a kind’ paddle, made with your own hands.
+The idea remains that wavetrainSUP does the ripping and the ‘right sizing’, for lack of a better phrase, such that you need only hand power and hand tools to make your paddle AND are not left with a big chunk of very expensive wood with a few quarter inch slices off one side.

 Wood choices for the shaft include:

 - cedar.
 Most of the time there are two distinct options for cedar - a light buff color and a rich dark brown;

 - redwood.
 This is reclaimed and shows a variety of color and texture;

 - walnut. both Peruvian and American, gorgeous wood in a rnage of brown light to dark;

 - pine.
 Tends to be whitish, lots of variation and inclusions of color, grain, knot, etc. Clear shaft pieces are available;